County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 While he supports MAT in general, Koutoujian, the sheriff, says he's wary that medications alone will solve the inmate addiction treatment problem.
 That kind of thinking, he says, got us into this crisis in the first place.

-"Medication assisted treatment is very important but people have to remember if you do the medication without the treatment portion — the counseling and the supports — it will fail.
+"Medication-assisted treatment is very important but people have to remember if you do the medication without the treatment portion — the counseling and the supports — it will fail.
 And we will just fall prey to another easy solution that just simply does not work."

 "We have to make sure, if we are going to use medication-assisted treatment," Koutoujian says, "that when they leave our facility they will have access to medication.
 Do they have health insurance to cover that medication?
 Do they have access to counseling and treatment services and navigators to help them through this most difficult time period?
 If they don't have that, then in many ways we could be setting them up for greater failure."